Ottawa Humane Society: Background

-The Ottawa Humane Society is a non-profit organization, community-based organization and a registered charitable organization, Charity Registration Number: # 123264715 RR0001.
+The Ottawa Humane Society is a non-profit organization, community-based organization and a registered charitable organization, "Charity Registration Number: # 123264715 RR0001".
 The Board of Directors is voluntary.

 A group of women formed the Women's Humane Society of Ottawa in January 1888.
 This organization enforced the new animal protection laws and focused on bettering the lives of neglected children by lobbying for legislation to provide for foster homes.
 In 1896, this group evolved into the Ottawa Humane Society, with the newly established Children's Aid Society assisting the needy children within the community.

-In 1933 the organization began providing stray animal shelter services to the City of Ottawa.
-They still hold the municipal contract for stray animal shelter services.
+In 1933 the organization began providing shelter services for stray animals to the City of Ottawa.
+They continue to hold the municipal contract for stray animal shelter services.

 In 1979, the Ottawa Humane Society was renamed the Humane Society of Ottawa-Carleton.
-The organization returned to the name Ottawa Humane Society in 2001, when the Ottawa-Carleton area was amalgamated.
+The organization reverted to the name Ottawa Humane Society in 2001, when the Ottawa-Carleton region was amalgamated.

-Today, the Ottawa Humane Society's mandate covers a broad spectrum of animal welfare concerns.
-The organization's priorities include public education and pet population control, through which we seek to reduce the number of stray animals whose final solution is often destruction.
-The OHS provides a wealth of animal care information to the public through humane education visits, public information awareness booths, participation in various volunteer programs and the multitude of services offered to the community.

-Mission statement

-The Ottawa Humane Society Mission Statement is as follows: